Ford Sierra: Bodystyles

 The switch to the Sierra from the Cortina and Taunus was the second time that Ford had changed its saloon-based line-up into a hatchback-based one following the launch of the Escort Mark III in 1980, and before the introduction of the Scorpio (known as the Granada Mark III in the UK and Ireland) in 1985.
 However, like the Cortina and Taunus before it, the Sierra was available as an estate.

 The company launched the Ford Orion in 1983 to fill the gap in the saloon range left by the Cortina.
 Ford found that customers were more attached to the idea of a saloon than they had expected, and this was further addressed in 1987 by the production of a saloon version of the Sierra.
 In the UK, this model was called the Ford Sierra Sapphire.
-This differed from the other Sierra models in having a traditional black grille, which only appeared in right hand drive markets.
+This differed from the other Sierra models in having a traditional black grille, which appeared only in right hand drive markets.

 During the life of the car, two different styles of 3-door body were used; one with two pillars rear of the door, looking very much like a modified 5-door frame, as used on the high-performance XR4i; and a one-pillar design used on standard-performance 3-door hatchbacks and also at the other end of the scale as the basis for the very high-performance RS Cosworth.

 At the time of the car's launch, both styles were already envisaged, and a demonstration model with one style on either side was displayed at a Sierra design exhibition at the Victoria and Albert Museum in London, but the one-pillar design was not launched until 1984.
 The three-door Sierra was later dropped in the UK after just two years, only to be revived for the Cosworth version.
 Production of the 3-door Sierra continued in continental Europe, including after the Sierra range was given a facelift in 1987, but this was never offered in the UK.
-After 1987, the Cosworth used the four-door saloon bodystyle instead.
+After 1987, the Cosworth used the four-door saloon body style instead.

 A 5-door van based on the estate, known as the Sierra Van, was introduced in 1984, which, unlike similar car-derived vans, retained its side windows.
 The back seat was removed and the metal cargo floor was extended towards the front seats.
 A diesel engine and a limited choice of petrol engines were available for the Van.
-This variant was never sold in the UK. although some were produced in right hand drive for the Irish market.
+This variant was never sold in the UK, although some were produced in right-hand-drive for the Irish market.